Skip to Main Content

 With the re-opening of our campus coming fast, the Monthly Management Tips team thought it timely to provide a list of online resources to help managers normalize the return process for employees.
 We have scoured the UC webiverse and found some great, free resources available to all UCLA employees.
 In this list you will likely find new departments and resources you did not know existed and might find helpful.
 These resources can be utilized by employees at all levels at UCLA.

 As a manager but also a team member, are there any resources you have found very helpful that are not mentioned below?
-If so, let us know at managementtips@ucla.edu.
+If so, let us know at managementtips@ucla.edu(link sends email).

 Starting at UCLA

-• MyUCRetirement Regardless of whether you are new to UCLA or preparing to retire, this website has all the information to help you prepare and get you on the right track.
+• MyUCRetirement opens a new window Regardless of whether you are new to UCLA or preparing to retire, this website has all the information to help you prepare and get you on the right track.

-• My UC Retirement & Fidelity partner to provide regular free financial education classes and webinars on budgeting, financial planning, savings, and retirement.
+• My UC Retirement & Fidelity partner to provide free webinars opens a new window on budgeting, financial planning, savings, and retirement.
 Other tips and tools are available for mastering financial basics, balancing your financial life, protecting your savings, women & investing, market volatility and money tips.
 Find out more under the “Tips & Tools for Members Like You” tab on the MyUCRetirement page.

 COVID Resources